 Williamsville Wellness is a historic landmark, one of the few buildings in the greater Richmond area to survive General Grant’s capture and burning of the city during the civil war.
 The structure was built in 1803, but has been renovated multiple times and has all the usual modern functionality and comfort while maintaining its historic feel.
 For example, the old caboose and trolly have been turned into therapy offices for a truly unique feel.

 Wellness is about more than just therapy.
 In order to deal, patients need to be able to relax in a peaceful environment, and process what they are feeling.
 This lets them understand themselves better, and be in a gives a peaceful foundation.
 This lets recovering addicts move back into the normal chaos of life with a real perspective on how they individually need to cope with stress in a productive manner.

 The environment of Williamsville is perfect for this.
-The treatment facility is located on 400 acres, mostly undeveloped wood lands.
-There are three active farming areas, one main facility, six smaller buildings, trails to hike, a pond to fish, and a gym, with a massage chair, music chair, megan bed, and sauna.
-Down time is an important component of the healing and wellness process.
+The treatment facility is located on 400 acres, mostly undeveloped woodlands.
+There are three active farming areas, one main facility, six smaller buildings, trails to hike, a pond to fish, a gym with a massage chair, music chair, Migun bed, and a sauna.
+Downtime is an important component of the healing and wellness process.

 In addition to having more hours of therapy (of any of the three kinds), the value is reasonable.